Mohamed Rachid El Meslouhi

 will see that the cell size is 0.05 degrees, or 0.05 x 60 = 3 minutes.

 This corresponds to a little more than 5 km on the ground.
 This particular

 grid was developed for purposes of climatic interpolation, and 3' cells

 are appropriate for describing average climatic conditions.

 Close this view and open the View delin.
 You will see the clipped portion of the DEM that we are actually going to use for watershed and stream network delineation of the Souss basin.
 This DEM originally had a cell size of 30" and was developed by Sue Jenson and her co-workers of the US Geological Survey in Sioux Falls, South Dakota from the Digital Chart of the World.
-This grid is available for all of Africa on internet, and similar DEMs are also available on internet from the USGS for the other major continents.
-The DEM shown here was clipped from the Africa continental DEM and projected into a Lambert Conformal Conic projection which is is a standard for this region of Morocco.
+This grid is available for all of Africa on Internet, and similar DEMs are also available on Internet from the USGS for the other major continents.
+The DEM shown here was clipped from the Africa continental DEM and projected into a Lambert Conformal Conic projection which is a standard for this region of Morocco.